VS Code via ProxyJump

 1. The ssh klone-login command to login with your short cut.

-2. The squeue command to view your SLURM jobs named vsc-proxy-jump.
+2. The squeue command to view your Slurm jobs named vsc-proxy-jump.

 3. The sed command then modifies ~/.ssh/klone-node-config in place by searching ~/.ssh/klone-node-config for "Hostname" followed by any number of any characters (.*), and replaces it with "Hostname $NODE" where $NODE is the node running your job called "vsc-proxy-jump" (n3120 in this example).